Culture of the Ottoman Empire: Poetry

 As with many Ottoman Turkish art forms, the poetry produced for the Ottoman court circle had a strong influence from classical Persian traditions; a large number of Persian loanwords entered the literary language, and Persian metres and forms (such as those of Ghazal) were used.

 By the 19th century and the era of Tanzimat reforms, the influence of Turkish folk literature, until then largely oral, began to appear in Turkish poetry, and there was increasing influence from the literature of Europe; there was a corresponding decline in classical court poetry.
 Tevfik Fikret, born in 1867, is often considered the founder of modern Turkish poetry.
 Recaizade Mahmud Ekrem, an Ottoman writer and intellectual had also started his early career by writing poems in the newspaper of İbrahim Şinasi, Tasvir-i Efkar.
-Later in his career he helped a literary movement in the Empire - Servet-i Fünun, to emerge.
+Later in his career he helped a literary movement in the Empire – Servet-i Fünun, to emerge.
 Recaizade Mahmud Ekrem, had published poems like, Ah Nijad!, Şevki Yok and Güzelim.

-Folk Literature
+Folk literature

-According to Mehmet Fuat Köprülü, the Ottoman - Turkish folk literature has three spheres in terms of their topics.
-First, is the themes that comes from old Turkic tradition.
-Second, the religious topics that has been originated from Islamic tradition.
-Lastly, the topics that comes from the Persian tradition which are not religious but mostly artificial subjects.